alexchacon2341/navigation-dqn/Report.md

 ### Suggestions

-While the agent was able to converge on a policy that solved the environment in a relatively short period of time, improvements may still occur with additional changes.
-To increase the likelihood that the agent continues exploring different actions until the optimal policy has been found, it may be beneficial to implement a curriculum-type structure with gamma, ensuring its decay pauses at certain thresholds until a certain average reward is reached.
+While the agent was able to converge on a policy that solved the environment in a relatively short period of time, Additional changes may yield improvements.
+To increase the likelihood that the agent continues exploring different actions until the optimal policy has been found, it may be beneficial to implement gamma with a curriculum-type structure, ensuring its decay pauses at certain thresholds until a pre-specified average reward is reached.
 Increasing the number of layers may also yield better results.
 Finally, extensions of the DQN algorithm, including Double DQN, Dueling DQN, or Rainbow may converge on a more optimal policy in a shorter period.